Benefits of Meditation: An Overview

 Scientific Benefits

 - Stress reduction – Meditation can lower cortisol and perceived stress by activating the parasympathetic nervous system.
+I’ve seen students’ blood pressure drop significantly after just a few weeks of regular practice.

 - Attention and focus – Regular practice strengthens attention networks and can reduce mind-wandering (see meditation for focus).